 *parents from a country who are known to practice FGM

-3.9 Allegations of abuse against other children/Peer on Peer abuse
+3.9 Allegations of abuse against other children/ Child on Child abuse

 (Child Protection)

-We recognise that some children abuse other children or their peers; therefor the reasons for this are complex and are often multi-faceted.
-We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the.Peer on peer
+We recognise that some children abuse other children; the reasons for this are complex and are often multi-faceted.
+We understand that we need as a provision to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the provision.

-abuse is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
+Child on Child abuse is a Safeguarding concern and will require a discussion with the Designated Safeguarding Lead who will seek advice from agencies and professionals including reference to the Safeguarding procedures as outlined by the local authority.
 This may mean a referral into the Police and Social Care.
 The provision will consider and may apply the disciplinary policy.
 The provision will offer support to a victim.

 We recognise Child on Child abuse can take some of these forms;

-Language seen as derogatory, demeaning, inflammatory;
+Language seen as derogatory, demeaning, inflammatory

-Unwanted banter;
+Unwanted banter

-Sexual harassment;
+Sexual harassment

-Hate;

-Homophobia;
+Hate

+Homophobia

-Based on gender differences and orientation;
+Based on gender differences and orientation

-Based on difference.
+Based on difference

+Bullying

 We are working hard as a provision to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle Child on Child abuse.